PoisotLab/ms_straight_lines/manuscript.md

 approximating the former with the latter is on the order of the inverse square of the parameter $\phi$ [@Teer14], which for our model is less than 0.0017.

 # Acknowledgments

-We thank three anonymous reviewers for their helpful comments and suggestions.
-Funding was provided by the Institute for data valorization (IVADO) and the Computational Biodiversity Science and Services (BIOS²) training program.
+We thank three anonymous reviewers, as well as Owen Petchey and Andrew Beckerman, for their helpful comments and suggestions.
+Funding was provided by the Institute for data valorization (IVADO) and the NSERC CREATE Computational Biodiversity Science and Services (BIOS$^2$) training program.
+TP acknowledges funding from the John Evans Leaders' funds from the Canadian Foundation for Innovation.
+This work was made possible thanks to the effort of volunteers developing high-quality free and open source software for research.

 # References